rphair/frankenwallet/docs/cardano/scripts/usage.md

 ➤ **2.
 Generate transaction in the Frankenwallet**

-Reboot into the Frankenwallet and move `offlineTransfer.json` from the host folder into the Frankenallet's "offline" SPO scripts directory.
+Reboot into the Frankenwallet and move `offlineTransfer.json` from the host folder into the Frankenwallet's "offline" SPO scripts directory.

 {: .important }
 This should always involve moving a file from one directory to another... since the Frankenwallet's copy of the SPO scripts should not be installed *anywhere* on the host machine — *including* the host folder — to prevent tampering with the scripts.